 Now we were doing an art project.
 I wrote on the paper some of the words from the “I Have a Dream Speech”… I have a dream that one day… Little black boys and black girls will be able to join hands with little white boys and white girls and walk together as sisters and brothers…

 My children and I then placed our hands on the paper, tracing our hands beneath those words.
-My big fingers touched the slender fingers of my daughter JJ.
-My son DJ traced his fingers over mine, one day his hand would be bigger than mine.
-One day DJ would hold my hand with the tenderness I had shown him, when I first held his newborn hand in my own, counting every finger.
-One day DJ’s bigger hand would wrap my hand in warmth, “Mommy come look…” He’d say, pulling me along.
+My big fingers touched the slender fingers of my daughter.
+My son traced his fingers over mine, one day his hand would be bigger than mine.
+One day son would hold my hand with the tenderness I had shown him, when I first held his newborn hand in my own, counting every finger.
+One day son’s bigger hand would wrap my hand in warmth, “Mommy come look…” He’d say, pulling me along.

 I have so many dreams for my children…